 What is qualitative marketing?

 Qualitative marketing involves measuring intangible results.
-Examples include building credibility and authority online, increasing brand awareness, and creating relationships with potential customers.
+Examples include building credibility and authority online, increased brand awareness, and creating relationships with potential customers.
 Qualitative marketing provides your business with deep insight into why your customers interact with you and make purchases.

 For high-quality, comprehensive insights, you should set both qualitative and quantitative marketing goals.
 Then you can measure your results over time to see how your business is performing and whether your marketing efforts are successful.